RobWar-code/tippit/README.md

 pixels for the maze, the corridors should be about 21 pixels high and consequently the ball 16 pixels in diameter.
 In this case the gaps (gates) between platforms should be about 18 pixels.

+If we allow for a maximum rotation (tilt) of 15 degrees, what is the maximum width that the maze can be to fit a stage width of 390 pixels?
+If we assume that the maze width is 360, then the diagonal is SQRT(180^2 + 210^2) = 277.
+and this is at an angle of acos(210/277) = 40.7 degrees so on the circle of rotation x = sin(40.7) * 277 - 180.
+Now we rotate to x = sin(55.7) * 277 = 228 which is too wide.
+So set the maze width to 320, diagonal is SQRT(160^2 + 210^2) = 264
+acos(210/264) = 37.3 degrees
+x = sin(52.3) * 264 = 208 which still a little too wide, so we will set the width
+of the maze at 300 pixels.

 The graphics for the maze should be vector drawn, to allow for the different tilt angles.